DataBiosphere/job-manager/servers/cromwell/README.md

         - If the field is `editable`, then `fieldType` is required.
         - If the field is `editable`, then `filterable` will be ignored.

-- (Required, CaaS only) Configure fields to display
+- (Required, CromIAM only) Configure fields to display
-  - **Note:** If you want to use use Job Manager against Cromwell-as-a-Service, which is using SAM/Google OAuth for authZ/authN, the `capabilities_config.json` must also include some extra fields, as well as proper scopes, which are shown as below:
+  - **Note:** If you want to use use Job Manager against CromIAM, which is using SAM/Google OAuth for authZ/authN, the `capabilities_config.json` must also include some extra fields, as well as proper scopes, which are shown as below:
 ```json
 {
   "displayFields": [